Resilient Agent Task Delivery: Pull-Based Discovery and Role-Based Tool Filtering

 This matters more than it sounds.
 Context window utilization directly affects reasoning quality.
 An agent with 70% of its context consumed by tool definitions has 30% left for the actual problem.
 An agent with 40% consumed by tools has 60% for the problem.
 That difference shows up in output quality, especially for complex tasks that require multi-step reasoning.

 Not every agent needs every tool.
-The marketing agent does not need verify_task or clone_agent.
-The backend agent does not need meeting scheduling.
-But in our original configuration, every agent loaded the full tool set because it was simpler to maintain one list than role-specific lists.
+The Marketing agent does not need verify_task or clone_agent.
+The Fullstack agent does not need meeting scheduling.
+But in my original configuration, every one of the 11 agent roles loaded the full tool set because it was simpler to maintain one list than role-specific lists.

 Simple to maintain.
 Expensive to run.